I’m sure all of us have lately been bombarded with new things that have given us reason to feel uncomfortable.

 - “Three Moods for Cello” is now available for purchase!To purchase “Three Moods for Cello,” a piece for solo cello under 5 minutes by Desiree Robinson, Composer, continue reading!

-- Protected: “Three Moods for Cello” Sheet MusicThere is no excerpt because this is a protected post.
+- Protected: “Three Moods for Cello” Sheet MusicThis content is password protected.

 - CreativityWhat does it mean to be creative?
 Is it an inherent inspiration that only special people can be granted to have?
 For me, it means making good out of a circumstance, situation, or setup by using limited resources in an unconventional or rarely thought of way or manner.
 A shorter definition is being resourceful or innovative.
 In reality, learning how … Continue reading Creativity

 - Protected: Do You Have What It Takes To Be A Composer?This content is password protected.